hth/receipt-android/README.md

 Different types of updates supported are:

 	RECEIPT,
+	ITEM
 	MILEAGE,
 	PROFILE,
 	UPLOAD_DOCUMENT

 ***Success***

-When there are no updates avaliable, response will contain empty receipts list
+When there are no updates available, response will contain empty receipts list

 	{
 	  "profile": null,
 	  "receipts": []
 	}

-When there are updates avaliable, response will contain receipts list ordered by Receipt Date
+When there are updates available, response will contain receipts list ordered by Receipt Date

 	{
     "profile": {